cdump/evmole/python/README.md

 - `functions` - List of detected contract functions.
 None if no functions were extracted
 - `storage` - List of contract storage records.
 None if storage layout was not extracted
+- `disassembled` - List of bytecode instructions, where each element is [offset, instruction].
+None if disassembly was not requested

 ### Function